lanpa/tensorboardX/README.md

 import numpy as np
-import torchvision.models as models from torchvision import datasets from tensorboard import SummaryWriter  #
+import torchvision.models as models from torchvision import datasets from tensorboard import SummaryWriter
+# if error, uninstall tensorboard-pytorch and install tensorboardX
-# if error use: from tensorboardX import SummaryWriter  see:#17
+# then use: from tensorboardX import SummaryWriter  see:#20

 resnet18 = models.resnet18(False)
 writer = SummaryWriter()
 sample_rate = 44100